REAIABook/REAIABook/readme.md

    mod.gwr <-gwr(base.lm, sales.sp, bandwidth=.1)
 ```

-We then examine the results of the GWR and find some spatial heterogeniety.
+We then examine the results of the GWR and find some spatial heterogeneity.

 ``` r
     summary(mod.gwr$SDF@data)